Top Real Estate Agents in Cochecton, New York

 History

-The town's name is derived from a Lenape word meaning 'low land' or 'place where water is drawn out,' reflecting its geography along the Delaware River.
+The town's name is derived from a Lenape word meaning 'low land' or 'place of the river,' reflecting its long-standing identity tied to the Delaware River valley.

 Life in Cochecton